rachyoder/Projects-Exercises/docs/projects/blog.md

 #### Stretch Goals

-- stretch goal 1
-- stretch goal 2
-- stretch goal 3
+- Refactor your blog into React.JS
+- Refactor your blog into Laravel
+- Host your blog on Google Cloud
+- Maintain your blog after the bootcamp ends

 #### If you finish early...